MLVoyager3791/StatSight/README.md

 ## Usage

 1. Upload a dataset in CSV, TSV, XLSX, or XLS format.
-2. Select the **Basic EDA** option from the sidebar menu to perform basic exploratory data analysis, including visualizing missing values, displaying correlation matrices, and creating various plots.
+2. Select an option from the sidebar menu:
+    - **Pandas-Profiling:** Generate an automated data report.
+    - **Basic EDA:** Perform basic exploratory data analysis.
+    - **SweetViz:** Generate comprehensive analysis reports.

 ### How about sprinkling some stardust on the repo with a ⭐?